RanHao1999/ranhao1999.github.io/notes.markdown

 This is the work of my research intern at the Nanjing Institute of Astronomical Optics and Technology, Chinese Academy of Sciences.

+## The Arbitary Linear Plasma Solver (ALPS) code <sub>[[pdf]](/assets/files/ALPS.pdf)</sub>
+The Arbitary Linear Plasma Solver (ALPS) code solves the Vlasov-Maxwell dispersion relation in hot (even relativistic) magnetized plasma.
+ALPS allows for any number of particle species with arbitary gyrotrpic equilibrium distribution functions supporting waves with any direction of propagation with respect to the background magnetic field.
+This code is developed by [Daniel Verscharen et al. (2018)](https://www.cambridge.org/core/journals/journal-of-plasma-physics/article/alps-the-arbitrary-linear-plasma-solver/B05A3FFAA8875A37A1BDB128DEB58EA1).
+The code is available [here](https://github.com/danielver02/ALPS).
+In this file, we will introduce the principle of the code and present the instruction for using this code.